EnriqueQuiros/file-tree-client/README.md

 1.- npm install
 2.- npm start
+3.- to access to the API the server must be running (file-tree-server)

-# TODO
+# Tools used
+- React
-- tests
+- TailwindCSS
-- linting
+- React-query
-- documentation
+- Typescript
-- en modo pequeño la imagen debería ir arriba del todo
-- tratamiento de errores
+- Jest